Blend-In, Stand-Out, or Charge-Up

 3) Charge-Up: Your outlet need to do more than supply 110v power to appliances.
 These days it seems like everyone in the family has at least one electronic device that gets a charge from a USB cord.
 Your hope is that your new kitchen will attract your family and friends and with them will inevitably come their electronics.
 Are your recipes on an ipad?
 Another device that could use a charge while sitting in the kitchen.

 There are many USB/outlet combinations now available, one of my favorites is the Snap Power Charger.
-You might recall in our previous post (New High Tech Bathroom Fixtures for 2015, #2) we featured Snap Power’s “SnapRays Guidelight?”
+You might recall in our previous post we featured Snap Power’s “SnapRays Guidelight?”
 If you are remodeling on a budget the Snap Power Charger cover-plate is ideal because it features the usb charger and adapts to your existing outlet.
 One more thought, don’t forget to locate enough of these outlets away from the cooking zones otherwise you’ll have the problem of multiple phones setting on the counter in the crosshairs of spilled liquids.